In this blog series, we explore questions you should be asking as a candidate.

 - DON’T ask “gotcha” questions or try to catch anyone in their inconsistencies when they talk about the company or the job.
 Yes, you are interviewing them as much as they are interviewing you, but you would not want to leave a bad impression of yourself by turning it into an interrogation.
 Simply take notes about what sticks out to you, and bring up any lingering concerns you have with your recruiter the next time you talk.
 They can act as an intermediary and seek more information on your behalf without it affecting your appearance.

 If you are ready to start the search for your next role, visit our job search page or upload your CV here to make sure you won't miss any upcoming opportunities.
-Feel free to contact us if you need any advise.
+Feel free to contact us via the form below if you need any advice.